patricioferraz1223-beep/HW3_CS_3339/README.md

 # HW3_CS_3339
+This is my submission for the second homework of CS3339 Spring 2026.
+I did this homework alone;

+Name: Patricio Ferraz Santana --- ID:djr194

 How to compile:
 Once you've signed up in your terminal and uploaded the 3 files listed, do the following: